psychoinformatics-de/studyforrest-www/src/content/Articles/reallifecognition_contest_aftermath.rst

 together comprise the entire list of contributors.
 Looking back, this is a great reward for these groups that invested the time and effort to work on this challenge and I am very grateful that they did!
 Nevertheless, the question
-remains:  What is it that made this contest too challenging or too unattractive in the perception of other potential contributors?
+remains:  *What is it that made this contest too challenging or too unattractive in the perception of other potential contributors?*

 **Never stop talking about it**

 Before we get to that, a quick re-cap of what we did to raise awareness about the contest in the field.
 We had a press release, actual press coverage, a conference poster, and a conference keynote referring to the contest.
-Moreover, we posted announcements to a number of key mailing list.
+Moreover, we posted announcements to a number of key mailing lists.
 In an `earlier summary of the effect of this announcement strategy
 <{filename}/Articles/announcement_impact.rst>`_  we concluded that we basically
 reached saturation of the target audience.

 Looking back, this conclusion is wrong (at least partially).
 Maybe we did reach a lot of people, but clearly not all of those we wanted.
-Up to the very end of the contest, there were examples of people from labs that we believed to have "covered" that had never heard of the contest, nor the data release.
+Up to the very end of the contest, there were people we believed to have "covered" but who apparently  have heard neither about the contest, nor about the data release.

 **A possible interpretation is that nobody really cared enough to participate**